 When we deliver data to a destination like Azure Data Lake, BigQuery, AWS Athena, AWS Redshift, or Redshift Spectrum, we append additional metadata unique to the information resident in a record.
-Your tables and views will include a series of system generated fields that provide users with vital information about the meaning of the data we collected on your behalf.

 Not only does this provide critical context about a record, but it also simplifies queries and data modeling.